 Creativity is essential, but there is no shame in borrowing from others to share new ideas with your congregation.

 The following are 7 popular and traditional sermon ideas for thanksgiving that we have provided in a fresh perspective to help your church.

 It is easy to be thankful when life is good.
 We get a new job, fall in love, or fall into some unexpected good luck.
 It is more challenging to give thanks when things are difficult.
 Incorporating prayer every day and making it a habit invites thankfulness into your life.

-During your Thanksgiving service, you can share this message in a few different ways.
-If you are the minister of a smaller congregation, ask members of your community to share what worries they have today.
+During your Thanksgiving service, you can share this sermon in a few different ways.
+If you are the minister of a smaller congregation, ask members and volunteers to share what worries they have today.
 Thank them for their openness and honesty, and pray as a group for them as a congregation.
 Encourage each member to thank God for his gifts.

-Your sermon may include the following suggestions –
+Your thanksgiving sermon may include the following suggestions –